 Entitled George Wallace: Reflections of Life, it compiles etchings, monotypes, woodcuts and drawings from throughout Wallace’s career, including the comforting image above of the Town Hall and a fun fair at Dún Laoghaire.
 This summer, the fun fair is located on the plaza by the former ferry terminus.

 George Wallace has a deep connection to South Dublin, moving from Sandycove to Killiney as a child.
 He went to Aravon boarding school in Bray and later attended St. Columba’s College, Rathfarnham, in the foothills of the Dublin Mountains.

 The modernist painter May Guinness (1863-1955) lived nearby in Tibradden, which is a beautiful neighbourhood between Cruagh and Kilmashogue mountains.
-Often referred to locally as Pine Forest, at its highest point there lies a prehistoric burial site that is referred to by Robert Graves in a poetic mythological work entitled The White Goddess (1948).
+Often referred to locally as Pine Forest, at its highest point there lies a prehistoric burial site that is referred to by Robert Graves in The White Goddess: a Historical Grammar of Poetic Myth (1948).

 At 15, Wallace experienced an epiphany in Tibradden that changed his life.
 An enthusiastic art student, the young George Wallace visited May Guinness’s art collection, which featured works by Henri Matisse, Pierre Bonnard, and Georges Braque and Georges Rouault of les fauvres, French for wild beasts and a movement of early 20th-century artists known as Fauvism, which greatly inspired May Guinness’s work.